lzantal/djskell/README.md

 ```

 ### aenv
-aenv helps activating the project's virtualenv.
+Helper script to activate the project's virtualenv.
+If the virtualenv doesnt exists yet it will ask you to create it.
 It expects the virtualenv to live next to the project with the same name as the project and the '-env'.
 Eg: if you named your project djproj then the virtualenv name should be djproj-env
+If you have your virtualenv located anywhere else just open aenv and update the 'envdir' variable.
 Usage
 ```
 $ . aenv
 ```

 ### pdep
-pdep helps with pulling, updating your project from a git repo and running the usual migrate, collect static and restarting the webserver.
+Helper script for pulling, updating your project from a git repo and running the usual migrate, collect static and restarting the webserver.
 To see available options run
 ```
 $ . pdep